SilensAngelusNex/silensangelusnex.github.com/_posts/2017-09-05-daleville.md

 ![alt text](https://raw.githubusercontent.com/SilensAngelusNex/silensangelusnex.github.com/master/_images/daleville/20170827_133139.jpg "View from Hightop Mountain")

-Just another day in the Shenandoahs, crossinf back and forth over Skyline Drive.
+Just another day in the Shenandoahs, crossing back and forth over Skyline Drive.
 The trail is nice and smooth so the miles go by quickly.
 There have been tons of dayhikers here, too.
 Every time I see someone car camping, I start to wonder what the point of it is.
 "They're not even going anywhere.
 Why wouldn't they just drive home and come back in the morning?"

 ### Day 90 - August 28
 ---